 A glorious amphitheater for a magnificent waterfall!

-I waited quite some time for the sun to drop beyond the gorge wall.
-You can see it just touching the top of the falls in this photo.
-I can’t wait to go back closer to sunrise.
-Or in autumn when the sun is lower in the southern sky.
-Or in the winter.
+I waited for the sun to drop below the gorge wall before taking this photo, which shows the sun just touching the top of the falls.
+I am excited to visit the park again in autumn or winter when the sun is lower in the southern sky or at sunrise to capture more stunning photos.

 Taughannock Falls in Winter